-This switch controls the bilge pump in a mid-ship sump location.
-For the bilge pump to energize the house battery switch must be activated,
+If installed this switch controls the bilge pump located in the mid-ship bilge.
+This switch is only installed when an optional bow thruster is present.
 Note that this switch does not control the aft bilge pump.

-This switch utilizes an automatic and off position.
-It is recommended to retain the switch in the auto position unless maintained manually.
-In the auto position the bilge pump float will energize the pump if accumulating bilge water is present.
+The mid bilge pump switch utilizes an automatic and off position.
+It is recommended to retain the switch in the auto position.
+In the auto position the bilge pump float will energize the pump if and when accumulating bilge water is present.

-This bilge pump will not operate if the house battery switch is in the "off" position.
+This bilge pump will continue to operate if the house battery switch is in the "off" position affording protection when the vessel is left unattended.